Chelsea, Michigan

 Chelsea is a city in Washtenaw County in the U.S. state of Michigan.
 The population was 5,467 at the 2020 census.
-Located approximately 15 miles west of Ann Arbor, the city is recognized for its vibrant arts community, walkable historic downtown, and strong civic identity.
-Chelsea also serves as a regional hub for outdoor recreation, thanks to its proximity to state parks, trails, lakes and rivers, making it a favored destination for families, artists, and visitors throughout the year.
+Located approximately 15 miles west of Ann Arbor, the city is recognized for its vibrant arts community, historic downtown, and strong civic identity.
+Chelsea also serves as a regional hub for outdoor recreation, due to its proximity to state parks, trails, lakes and rivers.

 History

 The area was first settled as early as 1820 within the Michigan Territory by settler Cyrus Beckwith.
 It would be organized as Sylvan Township in 1834.
 The Michigan Central Railroad constructed a line through the area in 1848, and a post office was first established on January 4, 1849.
 It was originally named Kendon.
 The name was changed to Chelsea on July 19, 1850 when the train station opened and community was formally platted.
 The name Chelsea came from Elisha Congdon, who suggested the name after his hometown of Chelsea, Massachusetts.
 Chelsea incorporated as a village in 1889.
 The Chelsea courthouse is housed in a 120-year-old bank building in downtown.

 The village of Chelsea incorporated into a city in 2004.
 In 2011, the downtown area of Chelsea was listed on the National Register of Historic Places as the Chelsea Commercial Historic District.

 In April 2025, some 300 residents of the town formed a human chain to help move 9,100 books for a bookstore to a new location.